-Eastern North Carolina was dealt record-breaking winter weather last year, with significant snowfall and long cold spells that saw temperatures plummeting below zero.
+Eastern North Carolina was dealt record-breaking winter weather in recent years, with significant snowfall and long cold spells that saw temperatures plummeting below zero.
 While wild birds in North Carolina are equipped to handle such harsh conditions, Sylvan Heights Bird Park is home to many species that live in tropical areas around the world, and these birds require special care during extremely cold weather.

 Just how much weather protection a bird needs depends on several factors, but the climate in its native range is normally the biggest indication of how well that species can tolerate cold.
 Some of the hardiest birds at Sylvan Heights are Arctic waterfowl.
 Trumpeter and Whooper Swans, Snow Geese, Red-breasted Geese, and Common Eiders are all quite comfortable when temperatures drop, relying on a thick layer of insulating down feathers to stay warm.
 These tough birds do not need any additional heat or shelter, and some seem to relish the cold and ice.
 Eiders have even been known to perform breeding displays on frozen ponds!

 Even waterfowl from warmer climates can weather winter’s worst days in comfort thanks to one of the perks of living in North Carolina: the park’s ponds are fed by groundwater that stays near 55 degrees Fahrenheit year-round.
 So, although sections of the ponds may freeze over on chilly nights, large areas of open water near the source provide a warm overnight roosting spot and fresh drinking water.